ssbc/epidemic-broadcast-trees/README.md

 When a message is appended to the database, tell ebt about it. this must be called whenever a message is successfully appended to the database.

+### ebt.createStream(id, version, isClient) => PushStream

+actually create a stream for replication. returns a [push-stream](https://github.com/push-stream/push-stream). the version should be 3, and `isClient` must be either true or false.
+On the client side stream, it will wait for the server to send their vector clock, before replying.
+This means that if the server doesn't actually support this api, you give them a change to send back an error before sending a potentially large vector clock.

 ### ebt.request(id, follow)